- 1 The Top Gifts for Someone Moving to New York City

 Do you remember MoviePass?
 R.I.P.

-Back when that was still popular, and in existence, I’d regularly meet up with friends to catch a movie.
+Back when that was still popular, and in existence, I’d regularly go by myself when I had some free time alone in NYC, or I’d meet up with friends to catch a movie.
 It all felt very Seinfeld-esque.

 Once MoviePass when under, I went on a hunt to find the best alternative movie subscriptions offered in New York City, and these are my favorites: